Sport in Venezuela: History

+Baseball stadiums in Venezuela with a capacity of at least 10,000

 Football

 Football in Venezuela has gradually become popular and a mainstream sport with baseball, but baseball is still known as the country's sport.
 This is believed because of how mainstream baseball is played and the success of Venezuelan players in the MLB (Major League Baseball).
 Also, it's believed that the failure for football to become as popular as baseball in the country is because the national team has not done so well at international level.
 Venezuela is the only team to not have qualified for a World Cup in South America, excluding Suriname, Guyana and French Guiana, who, although a part of continental South America, participate in the CONCACAF qualifying region.
 Even though they have never qualified for the World Cup, they do play in one of the hardest brackets with some of the top football countries in the world, such as Brazil and Argentina.

 History

 Venezuela football has had a rough history throughout the years, especially with its national team, and have been looked at as pushovers.
 The team is known as "La Vinotinto" (The Red Wine) due to their dark burgundy jerseys showcasing the same dark color as red wine (shown in the adjacent picture).
 The Federación Venezolana de Fútbol was established in 1926 following the creation of the Liga Venezolana in 1921.
 The Venezuela national football team played their first game in 1938.
 Professionalism was not established until 1957 with the Copa de Venezuela arriving two years later.
 The Vinotinto have struggled ever since the beginning of the national team competing for The World Cup in England in 1966.
 From then to the 1994, attempting to qualify for The World Cup series in America, the team was known as the "whipping boys," for how badly they lost to other teams.
 Within this time span they competed in seven qualifying campaigns, playing a total of sixty five matches consisting a record of seven wins, seven draws, and fifty-one losses.
 Along with a poor of record, their goal difference was negative ninety-nine, meaning that they were scored on ninety-nine more times than they scored on opponents.
 Two years later, 1998, a new rule changed to the format of the qualifying process gave a little hope for the Venezuela team to compete for a World Cup because it was now easier for them to qualify.
 It was made easier for the team to qualify because of the new point system and matches against weaker teams.
 The expectations of Venezuela to have a chance to qualify were quickly shot down after the team actually started to play worse.
 The team play better in their previous campaigns with the harder qualifying rules than with the new.